owlbarn/tutorial/chapters/linalg.md

 Note that the result are expressed as complex numbers.
 If we only want the eigenvalues, we can use the `eigvals` function.
 Both functions provide the boolean `permute` and `scale` arguments to indicate whether the input matrix should be permuted and/or diagonally scaled.
-One reason that eigenvalue and eigenvector are important is that the pattern $Ax=\lambda~x$ frequently appears in scientific and engineering analysis to describe the change of dynamic system over time.
+One reason that eigenvalue and eigenvector are important is that the pattern $$Ax=\lambda~x$$ frequently appears in scientific and engineering analysis to describe the change of dynamic system over time.

 ### Complex Matrices